simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 == Screenshots ==

 1. Mastodon Autopost settings page

 == Changelog ==
+= 2.0 =
+* Changed backend libary
+* Now working with oauth
+* OTP and 2FA working
+* Different post formats available
+* Set post visibility
+* Suggest mastodon server
+* Works now also with pages
+* Test settings working again
+* The toot notification shows the url of the tooted post
+* For syndication: The plugin attaches the posted url to the post meta data.
+The tag is "mastodonAutopostLastSuccessfullPostURL"

 = 1.3 =
 *	Improved Feedback on post toot
 *	Test Settings button, to check server settings